Glamorama: Adaptations

 Glitterati is a 2004 film directed by Roger Avary assembled from the 70 hours of video footage shot for the European sequence of The Rules of Attraction.
 It expands upon the minimally detailed and rapidly recapped story told by Victor Ward, portrayed by Kip Pardue, upon his return to the United States after having travelled extensively around Europe.
 In regard to expanding upon those events, the film acts as a connecting bridge between The Rules of Attraction and the upcoming film adaptation set to be directed by Avary.
 Avary has called Glitterati a "pencil sketch of what will ultimately be the oil painting of Glamorama".

 In 2009, Audible.com produced an audio version of Glamorama, narrated by Jonathan Davis, as part of its Modern Vanguard line of audiobooks.

 In 2010, when a film adaptation of Glamorama was mentioned in an interview with Movieline.com, Bret Easton Ellis commented, "I think the days of being able to make that movie are over."
 From the same interview, Ellis mentioned that an idea for a mini-series adaptation was brought forth to HBO though it was ultimately declined and further stating the movie would be left in Roger Avary's hands if one was to be made.

 On October 13, 2011, Bret Easton Ellis reported on Twitter the following:

 Just finished reading Roger Avary's adaptation of "Glamorama" which he will direct next year.
 Hilarious, horrific, sad.
 He's a mad genius.

 Zoolander controversy

 Fans have noted similarities to the 2001 Ben Stiller comedy Zoolander.
-Ellis stated that he is aware of the similarities, and went on to say that he considered and attempted to take legal action.
+Ellis stated that he is aware of the similarities, and went on to say that he attempted to take legal action.
 Asked about the similarities in a 2005 BBC interview, Ellis said that he was unable to discuss them under the terms of an out-of-court settlement.